geoffswc/IDLPublicDatasets/README.md

 #### 2. Read the metadata and file locations for the video media

 To access the metadata and url for video files for this query, we'll use the search API from the internet archive.
-Code for this step is available in the IADownloads/Search_IA.ipynb notebook.
+Code for this step is available in the IADownloads/Search-IA.ipynb notebook.
 This workbook will run the deposition query from step 1 and download metadata and file list files in XML format from the internet archives into a set of local files.

 #### 3. Extract metadata and URL links into a tabular data format

 To create a dataset with transcriptions, annotations, and metadata, we'll need to extract the metadata into a separate pandas dataframe.
 Next, to extract transcripts and annotations from these depositions using Google Vertex AI, we'll need a list of URIs for each video in the document list.
-These two steps are accomplished in the Generate_Metadata_URL_Table.ipynb workbook.
+These two steps are accomplished in the Generate-Metadata-URL-Table.ipynb workbook.

 #### 4. Use a Cloud Function to automate transcription and annotation